 I am experiencing chest pain.

-I am out of oxygen.
+I am out of oxygen (if using oxygen).

 I have a fever or strep throat.